gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

                         t.fd(width)
                         t.lt(90)

-                    if ??? is not None:
+                    if XXX is not None:
                         t.end_fill()